 China Enacts Strict New Online Privacy Legislation.

-On Friday, China enacted a broad privacy law aimed at banning firms from gathering sensitive personal data, as the country grapples with an increase in internet scams, data leaks, and concerns that tech giants are exploiting clients’ data.
+On Friday, China enacted a broad privacy law aimed at barring firms from gathering sensitive personal data, as the country grapples with an increase in internet frauds and Beijing pursues tech giants hoarding personal information.

-State-run and commercial enterprises managing personal information will be compelled to restrict data collecting and acquire user agreement under new rules imposed by China’s highest legislative body.
+State and private businesses managing personal information will be compelled to restrict data gathering and get user agreement under new rules imposed by China’s highest legislative body.

-However, the Chinese state security agency will continue to have access to large amounts of personal data, and Beijing has long been accused of using big tech to speed up repression in the northwestern province of Xinjiang and elsewhere.
+However, the Chinese state security apparatus will continue to have access to large amounts of personal data.
+Beijing has long been accused of using technology to speed up repression in the northwestern province of Xinjiang and elsewhere.

 The new restrictions are also anticipated to shake China’s internet sector, which has seen businesses like Didi, a ride-hailing giant, and Tencent, a gaming juggernaut, in the eyes of regulators in recent months for misusing personal data.